Jair Bolsonaro: Ineligibility, charges of coup planning, conviction and return to federal custody

 On 9 July 2025 US president Donald Trump criticized the criminal prosecution of Bolsonaro, accused Brazil of being an unfair trading partner, and claimed the 50% tariff imposition was still less than what the US needed for a "level playing field"—despite the US trade surplus with Brazil.
 This led to comparisons about federal prosecution of Donald Trump involving the scandal with Stormy Daniels and Lula's arrest, and Trump's eligibility after the 6 January United States Capitol attack versus Bolsonaro's ineligibility after the 8 January Brasília attacks.
 Bolsonaro could request US political asylum—especially given that Trump labelled Brazil's charges a "witch hunt"—but would need safe‑conduct to leave Brazil and must prove credible political persecution.
 US authorities would then decide whether to grant asylum; diplomatic tensions and travel restrictions would make the outcome uncertain.

 On 18 July 2025 police again searched his home and ordered him to wear an electronic ankle tag.
 On 26 August he was placed under 24-hour surveillance after being designated as a "flight-risk".

 On 11 September 2025, the Supreme Federal Court sentenced Bolsonaro to 27 years and 3 months in prison over the coup plot.

+On 22 November 2025, Bolsonaro was arrested, transferred to the headquarters of the Federal Police of Brazil in Brasilia and ordered by Supreme Court Justice Alexandre de Moraes to be transferred back to prison after he attempted to remove the electronic ankle tag and escape house arrest.
+Bolsonaro blamed his actions on a nervous breakdown and hallucinations caused by a change in his medication.
+On November 24 the Supreme Federal Court unanimously voted to keep Bolsonaro in police custody.
+On November 25 the Supreme Court rejected his final appeals, declared the case to have reached res judicata and ordered the beginning of the enforcement of the prison sentence.
+On December 19, he was allowed temporary release to undergo a hernia operation.

+On 1 January 2026, Supreme Federal Court rejected Bolsonaro's request to convert his prison sentence to house arrest.
+Bolsonaro's lawyers submitted the request on 31 December 2025 quoting "real risk of a sudden worsening" regarding his health as the reason why the sentence should be converted.
+Judge de Moraes said "there has been no worsening" of Bolsonaro's health.
+On 15 January 2026, Justice Alexandre de Moraes ordered the transfer of Bolsonaro to the Federal District's 19th Military Police Battalion at the Papuda Penitentiary Complex.
+Moraes determined that Bolsonaro be held in a “state quarters” room, with better conditions suited to his health condition.